Srikanth-Kb/Sudoku-Solver/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes: <br/>
+1. Clone the project with link: https://github.com/Srikanth-Kb/Sudoku-Solver.git

 ### Prerequisites